Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-sfp/README.md

                          [--match MATCH] [--no-insecure]
                          [--no-match-severity {ok,warn,crit,unknown}]
                          [--no-perfdata] [--no-proxy] [--password PASSWORD]
+                         [--password-file PASSWORD_FILE]
+                         [--rx-power-critical RX_POWER_CRIT]
-                         [--password-file PASSWORD_FILE] [--scope SCOPE]
+                         [--rx-power-warning RX_POWER_WARN] [--scope SCOPE]
+                         [--tx-power-critical TX_POWER_CRIT]
+                         [--tx-power-warning TX_POWER_WARN]
                          [--timeout TIMEOUT] -u URL --username USERNAME

-Checks the health and link status of the optical modules (SFP) of a Huawei OceanStor Dorado storage system via the REST API (/sfp endpoint).
-Alerts when a module reports a non-normal health status, and optionally when its link is down.
+Checks the health, link status and optical power of the optical modules (SFP) of a Huawei OceanStor Dorado storage system via the REST API (/sfp endpoint).
+Alerts when a module reports a non-normal health status, when its receive or transmit power leaves the range the module itself reports as its operating range, and optionally when its link is down.
+A degrading transceiver or a dirty connector shows up as falling receive power long before the link drops.

 options:
   -h, --help            show this help message and exit